-$1. \ \ \text{Connect your web browser to the Moxa switch's IP address by entering it in the \textbf{Address} or \textbf{URL} field.}$
+1. Connect your web browser to the Moxa switch's IP address by entering it in the Address or URL field.

-2. The Moxa switch's web console will open, and you will be prompted to log in.
+The Moxa switch's web console will open, and you will be prompted to log in.
 Select the login account (admin or user) and enter the Password.
 This password will be required to access any of the consoles (web, serial, Telnet).
-If you do not wish to create a password, leave the Password field blank and press Enter.